-The tracking function should mainly be used in indoor environments.
-Outdoor use is highly problematic: the variety of objects (leafs, flags, litter, etc.) moved by the wind makes use unreliable.

-Provide the best lighting possible in the detection zone: in poor lighting conditions, the inevitable presence of noise on the image makes grayscale variations extremely critical.
-In poor lighting conditions, the camera may easily loose the tracked object.

-If IR illuminators are use, remember that:

-The camera must be programmed to operate in B/W only (SETTINGS 1/CAMERA/OTHERS menu) because the Slow Shutter will make tracking unreliable in color mode

-The lighting entirely covers the frame where motion is tracked, possibly by restricting the range of action of the camera in tracking mode (using the TRACKING BOUNDARY option).

-Avoid background objects in the frame which could trick the motion detector, such as for example Venetian blinds, gates, doors with grid and objects with very marked, contrasting contours.
-A chequerboard background is certainly the worst condition for satisfactory operation.

-Do not use the privacy zone function in frames where auto tracking is used: the privacy zone can trick the auto tracking function.

-Do not use the auto tracking function if the object to be tracked and/or monitored moves too fast.
+- The tracking function should mainly be used in indoor environments. - Provide the best lighting possible in the detection zone: in poor lighting conditions, the inevitable presence of noise on the image makes grayscale variations extremely critical.
+In poor lighting conditions, the camera may easily loose the tracked object. - ☑ If IR illuminators are used, remember that: - The camera must be programmed to operate in B/W only (SETTINGS 1/CAMERA/ADDITIONAL menu) because the Slow Shutter will make tracking unreliable in color mode - The lighting entirely covers the frame where motion is tracked, possibly by restricting the range of action of the camera in tracking mode (using the TRACKING BOUNDARY option). - Avoid background objects in the frame which could trick the motion detector, such as for example Venetian blinds, gates, doors with grid and objects with very marked, contrasting contours.
+A chequerboard background is certainly the worst condition for satisfactory operation. - ☑ Do not use the privacy zone function in frames where auto tracking is used: the privacy zone can trick the auto tracking function. - Do not use the auto tracking function if the object to be tracked and/or monitored moves too fast.